Those who have recently moved into their dorm room might have noticed something unfortunate: the dorm room mattress is

-While you might not be able to get a new mattress, there is a very easy solution to your problem.
-You can pick up a mattress topper.
-A mattress topper can soften that firm mattress and help you get the sleep you need to perform your best as a student.
+While most college students might not be able to get a new mattress, there is a very easy solution to the problem: pick up a mattress topper.
+A mattress topper can soften that firm mattress and help busy college students get the sleep they need to perform their best.

-To help you narrow down your decision, I have put together my favorite mattress toppers for college.
-Which one is best for you?
+To help college students narrow down their decision, I have put together my favorite mattress toppers for college.
+Which one is best?